 Despite claims that ResearchGate represents “social networking … at its finest”, in my experience, the kind of activity that takes place in the site includes some of the most irritating aspects of social media.

 This includes random “friend” requests from people I have never heard of, endorsements of skills that I didn’t know I had (I specialise in Second Language Acquisition, not Swine Leukocyte Antigen, thank you!), and unsolicited private messages asking me to endorse researchers whom I never met for skills I don’t know if they have.
-Furthermore, I am apparently not alone in thinking that ResearchGate is using spam notifications far too liberally to remind users of its existence, and I was rather unpleasantly surprised to learn that it occasionally takes the liberty to mail colleagues on my behalf, without my consent or knowledge.
+Furthermore, I am apparently not alone [link no longer active] in thinking that ResearchGate is using spam notifications far too liberally to remind users of its existence, and I was rather unpleasantly surprised to learn that it occasionally takes the liberty to mail colleagues on my behalf, without my consent or knowledge.

 Experienced social media users might recognise all of the above as everydayfeatures of social networking, but surely a website that aspires to “help the academic world to grow more connective tissue” ought to do better in order to justify its existence.